openknowledge/workshop-cloud/README.md

 Type in the `whoami` command to check your EC2 user.

 Now we can start to install our backend on the just provisioned EC2 instance.
-Cause there is no java version installed so far, we have to do this first:
+Cause there is no java version installed so far but our backend service depends on a java runtime, we have to install java first:

 1. Install Java 21: